INSPO

 Persona

-Understanding the wants and needs of users helps ensure that the user experience journey is tailored to their goals.
+Empathizing and understanding the wants and needs of users helped ensure that the user experience was tailored to their goals.

 Competitive Analysis

-Building on the strengths of similar products while carefully examining and avoiding pain points helped me create an intuitive and fun experience.
+Building on the strengths of similar products while carefully examining and avoiding pain points helped me create an elegant, intuitive, and fun experience.

 User Flow